thenumbernine/lua-lua/README.md

 I know the repo name is `lua-lua`, but it's directly tied to the LuaJIT ffi library so it is in fact LuaJIT-for-LuaJIT.

+I spun this off of [CapsAdmin luajit-pureffi/threads.lua](https://github.com/CapsAdmin/luajit-pureffi/blob/main/threads.lua), which makes use of LuaJIT-within-LuaJIT calls, and then just kept wrapping classes and adding more OOP bureaucracy.

 Create your own distinct `lua_State`'s in LuaJIT.

 Allows passing data between states.